 It is often argued that SMEs are, in contrast to large firms, informationally more opaque, have on average higher growth rates, are financially more constrained, and are more dependent on bank loans when outside financing is needed.
 For a bank, the limited information available about the SME increases the risk associated with providing financing, which induces the bank to reduce loan maturity and increase the interest rate.
 To optimize loan conditions, SMEs have an incentive to build a relationship with their bank(s) in order to minimize the information asymmetry.
-The association between bank debt maturity and relationship lending is widely investigated (see Ortiz-Molina & Penas, 2004 for US firms and Hernández-Cánovas & Koëter-Kant, 2008 for EU firms).
-For example, Hernández-Cánovas & Koëter-Kant (2008) find that, after controlling for firm-specific characteristics such as size, age, debt and financial situation, close firm-bank relationships increase the likelihood of obtaining longer-term bank loans.
-However, once they allow cross-country heterogeneity to influence the results, the empirical evidence shows that relationship lending and its effect on bank loan maturity for European SMEs is impacted by country-specific factors.
-On the basis of similar arguments, Ozkan & Ozkan (2004) argue that building relationships with financial institutions will improve firms' ability to access external financing.
-This suggests that firms with a higher proportion of bank debt will be able to access external financing more easily.
-However, SMEs find it very difficult to obtain external finance.
-In this case, maintaining bank relationships helps them improve the availability of funds, since they suffer less credit rationing in the bank credit market.8
+The association between bank debt maturity and relationship lending is widely investigated (see Ortiz-Molina, & Penas, 2004 for US firms, and Hernández-Cánovas, & Koëter-Kant, 2008 for EU firms).
+For example, Hernández-Cánovas, & Koëter-Kant (2008) find that, after controlling for firm-specific characteristics such as size, age, debt and financial situation, close firm-bank relationships increase the likelihood of obtaining longer-term bank loans.
+However, once they allow cross-country heterogeneity to influence the results, the empirical evidence shows that bank relationship lending and its effect on bank loan maturity for European SMEs is impacted by country-specific factors.

 The research on firm growth finds that high growth tends to be associated with a firm's entrepreneurial behavior.
-Thus, growth tends to be considered a logical consequence of innovative, proactive and risk-taking behavior on the part of the firm, as these are the dimensions which define an entrepreneurial orientation (EO).
-The relationship between the EO of the firm and its performance has been thoroughly investigated from both a conceptual (see Lumpkin & Dess, 1996) and an empirical point of view (Lumpkin & Dess, 2001; Wiklund & Shepherd, 2005).9 A recent study by Wiklund, Patzel & Shepherd (2009) claims that an entrepreneurial orientation in a company is essential for flexibility and quick decision making in a small company.
-They believe that the general tendency in today's business
+Thus, growth tends to be considered a logical consequence of innovative, pro-active and risk-taking behavior on the part of the firm, as these are the dimensions which define an entrepreneurial orientation (EO).
+The relationship between the EO of the firm and its performance has been thoroughly investigated from both a conceptual (Lumpkin, & Dess, 1996) and an empirical point of view (Lumpkin, & Dess, 2001; Wiklund, & Shepherd, 2005).
+A recent study by Wiklund et al. (2009) claims that entrepreneurial orientation of a company is essential for the flexibility and quick decision making of a small company.
+They believe that the general tendency in today's business environment is the shortening of product and business model life cycles.
+Consequently, the future profit streams from existing operations are uncertain and businesses need to constantly seek out new opportunities.
+Therefore, they may benefit from adopting an 'entrepreneurial strategic orientation'.